Denmark orders poultry indoors due to bird flu threat

-COPENHAGEN Denmark has ordered its poultry farmers to keep flocks indoors after bird flu was found in wild birds, the Nordic country's environment and food ministry said on Monday.
+COPENHAGEN (Reuters) - Denmark has ordered its poultry farmers to keep flocks indoors after bird flu was found in wild birds, the Nordic country's environment and food ministry said on Monday.

 The order will take effect from midnight, the ministry said.
 It excludes ducks, geese and wild birds.